ESTATE TAX & LIFETIME GIFT EXEMPTION.

 New York Estate Tax.

-Under current law, in New York, the amount that can be passed FREE of State estate tax is currently $5,930,000 per individual.
-Unlike the Federal level, New York does not recognize portability among spouses meaning each spouses independently and individually has their exemption amount which cannot be transferred at death.
+Under current law, in New York, the amount that can be passed FREE of State estate tax is currently $6,580,000 per individual.
+Unlike Federal law, New York does not recognize portability among spouses meaning each spouses independently and individually has their exemption amount which cannot be transferred at death.

-Tax rates are calculated through the NY Form-706 with the highest rate remaining at 16% in 2021.
+Tax rates are calculated through the NY Form-706 and range from 3.06% all the way to 16%.